 As a business owner, one of the things foremost on your mind is likely taxes.
-How do you keep your tax bill as low as possible?
-For an LLC or corporation, the answer may be to set up an S corporation.
+When you pay taxes, how can you keep your burden as low as possible?
+For an LLC or corporation, setting up an S corporation may help.
 This article will guide you through the process of forming an Indiana S corporation.

 “S corporation” doesn’t refer to a type of business entity, but rather a tax status.
 For a limited liability company (LLC), filing as an S corp could provide savings on self-employment taxes for the owners.
 For a C corporation (the default form of corporation), setting up an S corporation allows it to avoid double taxation.

 You can read more about S corporations and their pros and cons on our “What Is an S Corporation?” page.

 As we explained, an S corp isn’t a separate legal business structure.
 Instead, it’s a tax classification that either an LLC or a corporation can apply for with the IRS, provided it meets the necessary criteria.
 We’ll outline those requirements and the steps you would need to take to file as an S corp if you decide that it’s right for your business.
 We’ll also explain how Indiana taxes S corporations.

 If you’d like to start an LLC with S corp election, our S corp service can help you do just that.
 We also have many other services to help you run and grow your business and keep it in compliance with the state.

 Before you make a decision about setting up your business as an S corp, know that S corporations have some filing requirements and limitations.
 According to the federal government, to qualify for S corp election, an entity must: